- 3 Years (Full time)

 Research Approaches in Human Geography – 20 credits

-This is an essential training programme for human geography students in the fundamentals of devising, conducting and writing up qualitative research so that you are equipped to conduct your own final year independent research project.
-You will first learn about the core ideas and scientific approaches underpinning human geography and be trained in the key skills of compiling, summarising and critically analysing different literatures and data sources.
+This is an essential training programme for human geography students in the fundamentals of devising, conducting and writing up qualitative research so you’re equipped to conduct your own final year independent research project.
+You'll first learn about the core ideas and scientific approaches underpinning human geography and be trained in the key skills of compiling, summarising and critically analysing different literatures and data sources.
 This is followed by training in research design, methodology and a variety of qualitative research methods before putting them into practice through conducting fieldwork, data collection, and data analysis in a research team.

 Social and Spatial Data Analysis with GIS – 10 credits